sandboxnu/advanced-react-f24/README.md

 ## List of Goals

 There are 3 main open-ended exercises for this workshop.
-Feel free to collaborate with eachother, and consult outside resources.
+You are encouraged to collaborate with each other, and consult outside resources.

 1. Prop drilling, context, and state management
 2. Understanding effects